 Infinity edges don’t have to be huge.
-This is a residential pool with a small infinity edge that looks over their backyard.
+This is a residential pool with a small infinity edge overlooking their backyard.
 Simple, but elegant.

 I’m completely in love with this mountain view for one of my customers.
 Once again, the infinity wall was a no-brainer for this design.

 The natural stone color of this water wall matches the house really well and cascades nicely as water drips over the edge.
 I built this one for a customer several years ago.

 Here’s the double-edge pool I was talking about earlier.
 In the top right corner of the photo, you can get a good look at the setup that helps create the infinity feel without draining into a lower pool.
 Image from booking.com.

-If you are a big hotel looking to build a tiered pool like this one, an infinity edge is a must have.
+An infinity edge is a must-have if you are a big hotel looking to build a tiered pool like this one.
 Image from usnews.com.

 One of the many benefits of infinity edges is that they blend into the surrounding landscape.
 If you’re overlooking a body of water, the pool water blends right in.
 Image from popsugar.com.